Chaitya62/chaitya62.github.io/_posts/2018-04-29-Writing-your-own-MVC-from-Scratch-in-PHP.md

 We want a single entry point that routes to a particular component or module.

-We have two options to do this
+We have two options to do this:

 1. We can have a associative array which maps each url to a controller.
 2. We can directly have the controller in the url.